-As you can tell from this excerpt of its About Page, the brand uses a casual, unfussy language style to address its customers (and doesn’t think too much about capital letters either).
+As you can tell from this excerpt of its About Page, the brand uses a casual, unfussy language style to address its customers (and doesn't overthink capital letters).

 Traditionally stuffy mediums like case studies and white papers can be made less formal and more accessible through storytelling.
-By telling a story, your copy will have a more human element, instead of just focusing on general customer success or an in-depth industry report without any names or faces.
+Your copy will have a more human element by telling a story, instead of just focusing on general customer success or an in-depth industry report without any names or faces.
 This best practice builds an emotional connection, where customers can relate to what you have to say on a more personal level.

-Like any good story, storytelling copy will introduce an interesting, relatable character who has an obstacle they must overcome.
+Storytelling copy will introduce an interesting, relatable character who has an obstacle they must overcome like any good story.
 To make it easy, just think of the classic three-act structure:

 What helps our main character overcome the conflict?
 Ideally, that would be the product or service you're offering.

-Salesforce implements the storytelling structure perfectly in their customer success story on luxury car brand, Aston Martin.
+Salesforce implements the storytelling structure correctly in their customer success story on the luxury car brand, Aston Martin.

 The customer success story outlines the problem that the company wanted to overcome (wanting to base business decisions on customer and business data rather than just the company's opinions), and how Salesforce helped them overcome them.
 In the end, it's all tied together with a positive outcome.

-They also effectively use testimonial quote from the company’s CEO as a compelling headline that makes you want to find out more.
+They also effectively use testimonial quotes from the company's CEO as a compelling headline that makes you want to find more.

-Focusing on making copy readable is not only a great way of ensuring it gets read but will also hide the fact that you may not be that gifted a wordsmith.
+Focusing on making copy readable is a great way of ensuring it gets read and hiding the fact that you may not be that gifted a wordsmith.

-Let’s begin this answer with some cold, hard facts: the majority of Internet users skim and scan a page before they commit to reading it.
-If your copy isn’t skimmable and you don’t give readers an instant idea of what your core message is, customers are unlikely to read it.
+Let's begin this answer with some cold, hard facts: the majority of Internet users skim and scan a page before they commit to reading it.
+If your copy isn't skimmable and you don't give readers an instant idea of your core message, customers will be unlikely to read it.

-As for hiding your lack of writing ability, take a moment to think some of our most lauded literary heroes.
-Some of the greats, from Shakespeare to the Bronté sisters and James Joyce, are known for their wordplay, descriptive and even avant-garde writing styles.
-It’s admirable and interesting to unpick if you’re into that kind of thing, but that’s not what you want for online copy.
-If you’re going to emulate anyone, look to Ernest Hemingway.
+As for hiding your lack of writing ability, take a moment to think of some of our most lauded literary heroes.
+From Shakespeare to the Bronté sisters and James Joyce, some of the greats are known for their wordplay, descriptive, and even avant-garde writing styles.
+It's admirable and interesting to unpick if you're into that kind of thing, but that's not what you want for online copy.
+If you're going to emulate anyone, look to Ernest Hemingway.

 Hemingway is known for producing prose that was concise and direct.
-He coined the “iceberg theory” to describe his style of writing, which was formed from his years working as a journalist.
+He coined the "iceberg theory" to describe his writing style, which was formed from his years working as a journalist.
 The main principle of the iceberg theory is that less is more in writing.

 Remove irrelevant information and words.
 Sentences should be short.

-While this theory was referring to how the themes of long fiction don’t need direct explanation, it also applies to marketing copy.
+While this theory refers to how the themes of long fiction don't need a direct explanation, it also applies to marketing copy.
 Short sentences can pack as much – if not more! – of a punch as longer ones.
 Marketing copy is not the place to express your inner poet.
 It should be clear, easy to read, and easy to understand.